-Figure 4: Representation of the vocal system as a source - filter system where the source is either provided by vibration of the vocal folds, or by a noise generator, and the filter is provided by the resonating cavities of the vocal tract.
+Figure 4: Representation of the vocal system as a source - filter system where the source is either provided by vibration of the vocal folds, or by a noise generator, and the filter is provided by the resonating cavibes of the vocal tract.
 Various models to represent both the source and the filter systems have been developed.
 Detailed descriptions of these models can be found in Fant (1960), Flanagan (1972) and Rabiner & Schafer (1978).
 Models of the source are based on either an acoustic mathematical treatment or an equivalent transmission line analogue treatment.
 Models of the filter system (vocal tract) can be divided into several categories: (1) models which make a direct acoustic analysis of sound waves in the vocal tract (2) models which use a transmission line analogue of the acoustic properties of the vocal tract, and (3) "terminal analogue" models where the vocal tract is represented by a system which has spectral characteristics which are controlled by a set of parameters which are in some way related to the process of speech production, but do not directly represent the physics of speech production.
 Various digital models of speech production come into this last category, including the application of the linear prediction model to speech - a model which has been particularly successful in analysis and synthesis of speech, and the model which was used to carry out the speech processing in this project.

-3. THE LINEAR PREDICTION MODEL OF SPEECH

-Linear prediction techniques in the area of speech processing have become widely used since their introduction in 1970.
-Since that time there have been numerous eports in the literatura illustrating applications of linear prediction coding of speech.
-These applications include pich detection and measurement, spectral analysis, vocoders, speaker verification systems, speaker identification systems and speech training aids for the desf.

-Fundamentally, the linear prediction model of speech assumes that in a digitised speech signal, a single sample can be estimated as a weighted linear combination of a certain number of immediately preceding samples; i.e.

-$$s'{n} = \sum{k=1}^{p} a{k} s{n-k}$$

-where s_n is the nth speech sample, s'n is the estimated value, a_k (k = 1, ..., p) are the weights and p is the number of past samples.
+3. THE LINEAR PREDICTION MODEL OF SPEECH Linear prediction techniques in the area of speech processing have become widely used since their introduction cessing have become widely used since their introduction in 1970.
+Since that time there have been numerous reports in the literature illustrating applications of literature illustrating applications of literature illustrating applications include prediction coding of speech.
+These applications include just the properties of the processing application in the processing application is provided in the processing application in the processing application is provided in the processing application in the processing application is provided in the processing application in the processing application is provided in the processing application in the processing application is provided in the processing application in the processing application in the processing application is provided in the processing application in the processing application is provided in the processing application in the processing application is provided in the processing application in the processing application is provided in the processing application in the processing application is provided in the processing application in the processing application is provided in the processing application application in the processing application application in the processing application is provided in the processing application application application application and the processing application applica Fundamentally, the linear prediction model of speech assumes that in a digitised speech signal, a single sample cambinated as a weighted linear combination of a certain number of immediately preceding samples: i.e. $$s'n = \sum{k=1}^p a_k s{n-k},$$ where s_n is the nth speech sample, s_n' is the estimated value, a_k ($k=1,\ldots,p$) are the weights and p is the number of past samples.

-This linear prediction formulation of the speech waveform is equivalent to treating the composite effects of the glottal excitation (source), vocal tract shape (filter) and lip radiation as an all-pole filter with transfer function where G is the gain of the filter.
+This linear prediction formulation of the speech waveform is equivalent to treating the composite effects of the glottal excitation (source), vocal tract shape (filter) and lip radiation as an all-pole filter with transfer function $$H(z) = G / (1 - \sum{k=1}^{p} a_k z^{-k}),$$ where G is the gain of the filter.

-$$H(z) = G / (1 - \sum{k=1}^{p} a_k z^{-k}),$$